l’Octavin

 Octavin Roi de Cepages 2019

-This wine was made from Riesling grapes (trans: the king of grape varieties) purchased from the famous Domaine Philippe Brand in Alsace whose vines are certified by Demeter for biodynamic practices.
+This wine was made from Riesling grapes (trans: the king of grape varieties) purchased from Jerome Meyer in Alsace and picked by Alice from a plot that is in conversion to organic viticulture.

 l’Octavin Charlot 2016